J-HangarSpace

 6th Sqn on October 21, 1980, the aircraft was perched atop a hospital in Oita

-from April the following year, bearing the name of a restaurant in Fukuoka
+from April the following year, bearing on its rear fuselage the name of a

-City owned by an aviation enthusiast
+(Lindbergh) in Fukuoka City owned by an aviation enthusiast.

 First delivered to the JASDF on August 8, 1956, the real 62-7437 served with the 1st Air Wing